Between 1p and £1: Can you set up such direct debit for your savings account?

-Getting just 2 per cent interest on your UK-based current account is next to impossible nowadays and you’d be even lucky if you get close to 1 per cent on your savings.
+Getting just 2 per cent interest on your UK-based current account is next to impossible nowadays and you’d be lucky if you get close to 1 per cent on your savings.

-You find yourself looking up the high-interest accounts that exist but you discover there’s a catch: You need at least 2 direct debits to improve their interest level and often this can defeat the purpose.
+You find yourself looking up the high-interest accounts that exist, but you discover there’s a catch: you need at least 2 direct debits to improve their interest level and this can often defeat the purpose.

 1p to £1 as a direct debit: Is it possible?

 Obviously, the best way to get around the requirement of spending money through the 2 mandatory DDs is to set very tiny transaction amounts.
 Naturally, the first thing that comes to mind is token payments.

 Here’s where to look if you want to set up a 1p to 1 pound payment as a direct debit:

 Most often, you can set up cheap transactions of small sums as direct debits for fundraising or charity organisations.
 Amounts of between one penny and one pound can be accepted.